Stegosauruss/CV/README.md

 ## Experience

+**Junior software developer: Housekeep** (November 2019 - Current)
+- I was and am thrilled to have been hired by Housekeep shortly after finishing Makers Academy.
+Working in a smaller team means not only that I needed to step up and contribute from the start but also that I get the chance to work on a diverse portfolio of tickets every sprint.
+- Working throughout the Covid crisis, there was a need to respond dynamically to a changing and highly pressured environment.
+This time has made me a stronger developer and professional.
+- As a result of my strong work I have been given charge of a major objective from the company.
+This has provided me with opportunities to consider product decisions and priorities along with the best way to deliver them through code.

 **The FitzWimarc School** (July 2010 to August 2019) *Teacher: Mathematics*
 - Ability to produce engaging presentations to varied groups.